blocknine0/geomacro-analytics/README.md

 ## Data source

-Everything is queried live, client-side, from Geomacro's production Supabase project via a public, read-only anon key (RLS-scoped to `SELECT` only — no write access is possible with this key).
+Everything is queried live, client-side, from Geomacro's production Supabase project via a public, read-only anon key (RLS-scoped to `SELECT` only, no write access is possible with this key).
 Nothing on this page is sampled, mocked, or estimated.
 The relevant onchain contract is verifiable at [Arc Testnet Explorer](https://testnet.arcscan.app/address/0xC026fDFC40Dcd8F07b6ecFA21b2BF8400Db0FADe).

 ## Stack

-Single static `index.html` — vanilla JS, Supabase JS client (CDN), no build step.
+Single static `index.html` = vanilla JS, Supabase JS client (CDN), no build step.
 Deployed via GitHub Pages.

 ## Related